Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Theoretical analysis of the robustness

 where \cref{equ:thm2_proof2.1} is because $J$ is uniformly distributed, \cref{equ:thm2_proof2.2} is from data processing inequality, and \cref{equ:thm2_proof2.3} is from the result obtained with \cref{equ:thm_proof1}.
 Therefore, for every $\delta>0$

 which, in turn, implies

 \end{proof}

-\begin{remark} It can be seen that the capacity gain falls back to Shannon's channel capacity when $\epsilon = 0$.
-In this scenario, the task outage would never occur, indicating that the wireless loss $\hat{l}$ must fall within a bounded region $[L-G,L+G]$.
-Since loss functions are usually unbounded or semi-bounded distributions, $p_e=0$ leads to $\hat{l} = \E[\hat{l}]$.
-Thus, it corresponds to the error-free transmission in Remark \ref{thm:special_case}.
-On the contrary, the special case of $p_e=1$ is unattainable for common distributions in AI applications, thus the capacity gain could not be infinite. \end{remark} \begin{remark} We can observe from \cref{equ:max_rate} that the capacity gain increases with $p_e$.
+\begin{remark} It can be seen that the task-aware $\epsilon$-capacity falls back to Shannon's channel capacity when $\epsilon = 0$.
+In this scenario, the task outage would never occur, indicating that the wireless loss $\hat{l}$ must fall within a bounded interval $(L-G,L+G)$.
+Since loss functions in typical applications are generally unbounded or half-bounded, this creates a contradiction.
+The only solution is a degenerate distribution where the actual loss is deterministic, i.e., $\text{Var}(\hat{l}) = 0$.
+Thus, it corresponds to the error-free transmission in data-oriented communication, as discussed in Remark \ref{thm:special_case}.
+On the other hand, the special case of $p_e=1$ is unattainable for common distributions in AI applications, preventing the task-aware $\epsilon$-capacity from reaching infinity. \end{remark} \begin{remark} We can observe from \cref{equ:max_rate} that the task-aware $\epsilon$-capacity increases with $p_e$.
 By exploring the definition of task outage probability $p_e=\Pr\left\{\left|\hat{l}-L\right|\geq G\right\}$, we perceive $p_e$ as a two-tailed probability of the distribution of $\hat{l}$.
-Several major factors contribute to the augmentation of probability. \begin{itemize} \item First, an increase in the variance of $\hat{l}$ or the transition to a heavy-tailed distribution may be noted.
+Several major factors contribute to the augmentation of probability. \begin{itemize} \item First, an increase in the variance of $\hat{l}$ or the transition to a heavier-tailed distribution may be noted.
 This indicates a high BER in communication, which arises from a high transmission rate.
-Therefore, with the increase of task achievable rate, a higher capacity gain could be obtained. \item Second, a small cut-off value $G$ also contributes to the increase of two-tailed probability.
+Therefore, with the increase of task-achievable rate, a higher capacity gain could be obtained. \item Second, a small cut-off value $G$ also contributes to the increase of the two-tailed probability.
 As analyzed in Remark \ref{thm:chain_rule}, a small wireless risk discrepancy upper bound $G$ helps alleviate the over-fitting on a specific channel and thus enhances the model's robustness against the impact of wireless channels.
 Therefore, a high task-aware $\epsilon$-capacity might be achieved despite the channel distortion. \item Third, the standard risk $L$ moving closer towards the tails of the distribution may increase $p_e$.
-As a result, the wireless risk discrepancy approaches the upper bound $G$ which implies the model's capability of fully exploiting the intrinsic robustness in wireless distributed learning.
+This indicates a larger deviation of $L$ from the mean of $\hat{l}$.
+As a result, the wireless risk discrepancy approaches the upper bound $G$, which implies the model's capability of fully exploiting the intrinsic robustness in wireless distributed learning.
 Thus, a more substantial capacity gain could be possible. \end{itemize} \end{remark}